Hit enter to search or ESC to close

 • Optional Activities: Bungy jumping, skydiving, horse-riding, white water rafting, jet boating & the list goes on!
 You are in the adventure capital of the world!

-8. With so much to do we spend the full day in fantastic Queenstown with the opportunity to enjoy those once in a lifetime experiences (don’t forget to try the legendary and very tasty Fergburger!).
-Routeburn Track walkers rejoin the group here at midday with time to try some of the many exciting activities this vibrant city has to offer.
-Tonight, we dine out at one of Queenstown’s many delicious eateries - a great chance for your group to enjoy a true kiwi feast (own cost).
+7. With so much to do we’ll spend another full day in the fantastic Queenstown, so everyone has the opportunity to have those once in a lifetime experiences.
+Speaking of experiences, may we suggest trying the legendary Fergburger!
+Tonight, we dine out at one of Queenstown’s many delicious eateries - a great chance for your group to enjoy a feast at an iconic Queenstown eatery (own cost).

 • Meals: Breakfast

-9. Our final morning in Queenstown and your last chance to indulge in the Queenstown’s action before we farewell those finishing their tour and welcome new travellers joining us here.
-Leaving at 2:30pm, after the thrills and spills of Queenstown we travel past mountains and on towards stunning glacial lakes.
-On the final stretch to camp we start getting views of Mt Aspiring National Park in the distance.
-Lake Wanaka is just over the next ridge and it’s on the edge of this glacial lake that we find our next wilderness camp.
-Enjoy great lake views and the mountains beyond as we absorb the beauty of the area.
+On the final stretch to camp we’ll get views of Mt Aspiring National Park in the distance.
+Lake Hawea is just over the next ridge and it’s on the edge of this glacial lake that we find our next wilderness camp at Lake Hawea where we can enjoy great views of the lake and the mountains beyond as we absorb the beauty of the area.

 • Meals: Breakfast and Dinner

-10. Enjoy a relaxed morning at our lakeside camp then it's northward bound through Mt Aspiring National Park.
-Just before we reach the West Coast, we stop for a walk to the amazing Blue Pools, and then head over the dramatic Haast Pass.
-As we travel towards the wild West Coast, the road follows braided rivers and huge glacier carved valleys.
-There are two more great walk options along the way, one through lush and ancient forests and the other through swampy vegetation, ending on the beach where it is possible to spot Hector dolphins.
-Tonight, we will be staying beside the beautiful Lake Paringa enjoying a true West Coast wilderness experience.
+9. We’ll enjoy a relaxed morning at our lakeside camp and then we’re continuing north through Mt Aspiring National Park.
+Before we reach the West Coast, we’ll stop for a walk to the amazing Blue Pools, then head through the dramatic Haast Pass, on roads woven over braided rivers and huge glacier carved valleys.
+There are two more great walk options along the way, one through lush and ancient forests and the other through swampy vegetation, ending on the beach where it’s possible to spot Hector dolphins.
+Tonight, we’ll stay in the iconic Fox Glacier on the wild west coast.

 • Meals: Breakfast, Lunch and Dinner